ironhack-labs/data-labs/module-1/git-merge-conflict/merge-conflict.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 Oh no!
 Our merge failed.
-PyCharm wants us to fix this.
+Git wants us to fix this.
 We can head back to PyCharm and find that our `git-fu.py` file now looks like this:

 ![git conflict](../images/git-conflict.PNG)